2012 Tasmanian Legislative Council periodic election: Hobart

 The seat of Hobart, formerly known as Wellington, had been held by Doug Parkinson for the Labor Party since 1994; his retirement left Derwent MLC Craig Farrell as the only remaining Labor MLC.
 As his replacement Labor preselected Dean Winter, a party researcher and staffer for federal MP Julie Collins.
 His main competition was Rob Valentine, Lord Mayor of Hobart from 1999 to 2011, who was running as an independent candidate.
 Secondary school teacher Penelope Ann was selected by the Greens, while other independent candidates included engineering consultant James Sugden, former Liberal preselection candidate Paul Hiscutt (who contested Wellington in 2006, and whose father Hugh was an MLC from 1983 to 1995) and serial candidate John Forster.

+Hobart Results

 Western Tiers

 The seat of Western Tiers, renamed from Rowallan in 2006, had been held since 2001 by independent Greg Hall.
 His only opponent for re-election was another independent candidate, John Hawkins, an antiques dealer and environmental campaigner.